masterfermin02/bc-cc-fp/README.md

 The WordPress BlueCoding Code Challnge plugin can be installed directly into your plugins folder clone the repository and copy the files direcly into:

 ```
-cd your-wordpress-folder/wp-content/plugins
+1. Upload `bc-cc-fp` to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
 ```

-Go to the admin panel plugins search for your plugin and click activate.